QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * Go to Tools > Active Directory Users and Computers
 * Right-click on your domain
 * New > User
-* You must at least fill the "Full name" and the "logon" fields
+* You must at least fill in the "Full name" and the "logon" fields
 * Add a password that matches your password policy
 </details>